shreehank22/Artificial-Neural-Network-based-control-architecture-for-Aircraft-Autopilot-Design/README.md

-# Artificial Neural Network-Based Control Architecture for Aircraft Autopilot Design
+# ArCAD-Artificial Neural Network-Based Control Architecture for Aircraft Autopilot Design

 This repository presents a **robust autopilot design** for aircraft using **Artificial Neural Networks (ANNs)** as controllers.
 The research explores the potential of neural networks to replace traditional PID controllers in **nonlinear flight control systems**, allowing the system to adapt and maintain performance in varying flight conditions.